 - the dependent child of a Turkish worker

-- people who have been granted leave to remain as a Stateless Person
+- anyone granted leave to remain as a Stateless Person and their family members

 - anyone who is under 18 and has been granted temporary protection in the UK

 - anyone granted discretionary leave to remain as a Human Trafficking survivor/victim of Modern Slavery

 - anyone granted ‘Calais leave’ to remain, or the child of someone granted ‘Calais leave’ to remain (known as ‘leave in line’)

 - anyone granted settled status (‘indefinite leave to remain’) because they’ve been the victim of domestic violence